signnow/SNPythonSDK/README.rst

 To install to Python library:

-Download the signnow library and extract it into the location of your choice.
+Download or clone the SignNow library and extract it into the location of your choice.

 Navigate to the extracted file and run the following: